sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 **Few key things to take into account prior to getting into workFlow**

 A NxS breakout cable inserted implies following
-- A physical port is broken down into N sub-ports (logical ports)
+- A physical port is broken down into N subports (logical ports)
-  - sub-ports are numbered as 8/N i.e.
+  - subports are numbered as 8/N i.e.
-  - For 4x100G breakout optical module inserted in physcial Ethernet1 port, implies: Ethernet8, Ethernet10, Ethernet12, Ethernet14
+  - For 4x100G breakout optical module inserted in physcial Ethernet port 1 (etp1), implies: Ethernet8, Ethernet10, Ethernet12, Ethernet14
-  - Note: This is done is this manner to keep such assignments uniform across various breakout modes viz.1x, 2x, 4x, 8x
+  - Note: This is done in this manner to keep such assignments uniform across various breakout modes viz.1x, 2x, 4x, 8x
-- Speed of each sub-port is S Gpbs
+- Speed of each subport is S Gpbs
 - Unique subport# is assigned to each of the N sub-port starting with subport# 1 (and sequentially incrementing with each sub-port)

 **Following is the new design (workflow) for 'port breakout' to work end-to-end with 'CMIS enabled' (in SONiC):**